annikadl/ros2_aruco/README.md

 ### Behavior
-#### Initialization
-Sets up a publisher for annotated images and subscribers for the raw camera feed and ArUco marker detections.
-Initializes a CvBridge for ROS-OpenCV conversions and an image container for processing frames.
+At the very beginning the node sets up a publisher for annotated images and subscribers for the raw camera feed and ArUco marker detections;then it initializes a CvBridge for ROS-OpenCV conversions and an image container for processing frames.

-Processing Logic:
-Image Callback: Updates the internal image container with the latest camera frame.
-Aruco Callback:
-Projects 3D marker positions onto the 2D image plane using the camera’s intrinsic parameters.
-Highlights detected markers on the current frame with green circles.
-Tracks the IDs of markers already seen and ensures each is detected and published once.
-After all markers are detected, reorders and processes them sequentially by ID for further display or action.
-Tracking and Visualization:

-Initially tracks up to five markers, ensuring each is detected once in any order.
-Once all markers are detected, it processes them in ascending order of their IDs for structured visualization.
-Displays the processed images in a window and publishes them to the specified topic.
-Application
-This node is ideal for tasks requiring structured recognition and ordered processing of ArUco markers, such as:

-Sequential marker-based navigation.
-Visual tracking and marker-specific actions.
-Marker identification and logging for robotics applications.
+After the initialization process, the implemented logic is the following:
+- the robot rotates, storing the ID of the seen markers and publishing their image as soon as it sees them for the first time;
+- once the markers have been seen at least one time, the list containing the IDs is sorted and the robot looks for them one at a time;
+- when the desired marker is found, a frame containing it is published one more time;
+- once the sorted list is over, i.e. all the markers' images have been published again in the correct order, the program ends.